Automattic/vip-cli/docs/RELEASING.md

 1. The release has been tested across macOS, Windows, and Linux.
 1. All tests pass and your working directory is clean (we have pre-publish checks to catch this, just-in-case).
-1. Make sure not to merge anymore changes into `develop` while all the release steps below are in progress.

 You can release either using GitHub Actions or locally.